ruby-grape/grape/README.md

 * Fork the project
 * Write tests for your new feature or a test that reproduces a bug
 * Implement your feature or make a bug fix
-* Add a line to `CHANGELOG.markdown` describing your change
+* Add a line to `CHANGELOG.md` describing your change
 * Commit, push and make a pull request.
 Bonus points for topic branches.

 ## License